yakimka/picodi/README.md

     return {"port": port}
 ```

-### Declaring dependencies that acts like a context manager
+### Declaring dependencies that act as context managers

 You can use a generator to declare dependencies that need to be cleaned up after use.